 Eminent domain, also known as condemnation, is when a government or a utility (a pipeline or a power line) takes your property without your consent.
 If you have been affected by eminent domain, it is important that you understand your legal rights.
 Eminent domain is a technical and highly specialized area of the law.

-Attorney Dan Hannula has successfully handled condemnation cases for over 30 years; in his career, he first worked for the government in condemnation cases.
-Now he and his staff work for land owners.
+Attorneys Dan Hannula and Ryan Scherz have successfully handled condemnation cases for over 30 years.
+Dan first worked for the government in condemnation cases.
+Now he and and Ryan work for land owners.
 From the first notice of a possible taking through trial, we know how to navigate and negotiate this highly complex area of the law.
-Dan will personally visit and view your property so that he can see it from your side and maximize your claim for just compensation.
+Dan and Ryan will personally visit and view your property so that he can see it from your side and maximize your claim for just compensation.
 Don’t try to negotiate alone.
 We can help you get the money your property is really worth.
 In many cases, we can also get your legal fees paid, too.

 Eminent domain or condemnation affects ordinary people, people like you.
 We helped a client in Taylor County Wisconsin with a farm that had been in the family for generations.
 His farm was cut in half by a transmission line.